eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Head & Neck Surgery

 Use a low collar incision.
 Place the tracheostomy through a separate horizontal incision below the collar incision.
 Attempt to keep the dissections separate.
 After developing subplatysmal flaps, expose the larynx by separating the strap muscles vertically in the midline and incising the external perichondrium in the midline and along the superior and inferior borders of the thyroid cartilage.
 This allows bilateral laterally based flaps to be created.

-Cricothyroid entry during laryngofissure is depicted in Image 1.
+Cricothyroid entry during laryngofissure is depicted in the image below.
 Laryngofissure performed with an oscillating saw is also known as midline thyrotomy.
 This step is performed for all VPL procedures unless the anterior commissure is involved.
 In such cases, a central segment of thyroid cartilage is included in the resection by making parallel thyrotomy cuts on either side of the midline and preserving both lateral remnants or by making a cut on the contralateral side and removing the entire ipsilateral thyroid ala.
 Preservation of the ala is preferable for most reconstructions.
+See the image below.

-Confirm resection with adequate margins; intraoperative frozen sections with postoperative permanent sections are mandatory to confirm margins (see Image 2 and Image 4).
+Confirm resection with adequate margins; intraoperative frozen sections with postoperative permanent sections are mandatory to confirm margins.
+The images below give more particulars about the intraoperative details.

 Once the laryngofissure is completed and the incision in the cricothyroid membrane made, the vocal cords are inspected from below.
 If the anterior commissure is disease free, the internal mucoperichondrium is divided at or near the anterior commissure, with a margin around the tumor of at least 3 mm.
 The entire vocal cord is then resected.
 For imbrication laryngoplasty, the cordectomy is performed by excising a segment of thyroid cartilage adjacent to the vocal cord.
 Take care to preserve an intact inferior strut of thyroid cartilage that is approximately 1 cm in height.

-The anterior commissure is then re-created by suturing the internal to external perichondrium.
+The anterior commissure is then re-created by suturing the internal to external perichondrium as seen in the image below.
 The external perichondrium and cricothyroid membrane are closed with 3-0 Vicryl suture, and the wound is closed with a Penrose drain and a dressing.
 A cuffed tracheotomy is used.

 Postoperative Details